 Once a month people who usually eat alone gather for fine food, fellowship, fun and of course, candy.
 The meal, along with entertainment and health information is provided by a great group of enthusiastic volunteers committed to making each lunch a special event.

 Fun and Fitness

-In keeping with the goal of maintaining an active physical and social life, women have the opportunity to attend the exercise program that meets twice a week.
+In keeping with the goal of maintaining an active physical and social life, women have the opportunity to attend the exercise program that meets once a week.
 The Fun and Fitness group offers whole body workouts and relaxing stretches for women of all ages.
 You need bring only a mat, a good pair of running shoes and a bottle of water.
 Just to make it even easier, you can store your mat at the church.